Tucson Police Scanner: Arizona's Second Largest City

 University of Arizona

-The Santa Catalina Mountains and surrounding desert create serious wildfire risk.
-The Bighorn Fire (2020) forced evacuations across the Catalina Foothills.
-Scanner access to Tucson Fire helps residents monitor evacuation orders.
+The Santa Catalinas and surrounding desert burn.
+The Bighorn Fire in 2020 forced evacuations across the Catalina Foothills.
+Scanner access to Tucson Fire lets residents track evacuation orders faster than official alerts reach them.

-Arizona's two largest cities have taken different paths on encryption:
+Arizona's two largest cities have taken different paths:

 • Main dispatch accessible